nens/tekentool-light/README.md

 TODO
 ----

-- Disable mask console shortcut (disableMask())

-- Add instruction video
+- On load, zoom to center of configured map

-- Fix shp-write IE bug: https://github.com/mapbox/shp-write/pull/50/files
+- NOT DOING, SWITCHED TO GEOJSON Fix shp-write IE bug: https://github.com/mapbox/shp-write/pull/50/files

-- Enable masking (needed!!!)
+- DONE Enable masking (needed!!!)

-- ????
-Help button (and new help movie)

-- WOULD BE NICE Auto-numbering of features (really necessary in first version?)
+- DONE Auto-numbering of features

 - COMPLICATED Bump leaflet draw from 0.2.3 to 0.4.14